97saundersj/Tea-Round-Picker/docs/ADRs/ADR-001-Technology-Stack.md

 #### **Frontend – React with TypeScript**
 - **React:** A popular library for building dynamic user interfaces with reusable components.
 I wanted to use React to gain experience with it, as it is a widely popular framework with extensive support available.
 - **TypeScript:** Provides static typing to improve code quality and reduce runtime errors.
+- **Styling:** I will be relying on Bootstrap for styling since it makes it easy to create a good-looking website with minimal effort and provides built-in mobile support.
 - **Past Experience:** I have no direct experience with React but I have experience with other reactivie javascript frameworks such as vue.js I wanted to use React to see how it compares to other frameworks and to gain experience with it.
 - **Key Benefits:** Promotes a modular architecture through the use of components, making it easy to quickly update and modify the project.
 It also speeds up development with a rich ecosystem of pre-made components and allows for easy integration with REST APIs.